-- The stories of the evolution of the settlement of Batemans Bay should be highlighted along the waterfront. - The Eurobodlla heritage studies (available on Council's website) are good starting point for understanding the built heritage of the place. - Consideration should be given to fleshing out the 'big ideas' that the community want visitors to take away with them through the preparation of a Thematic Interpretation Strategy.
+- The stories of the evolution of the settlement of Batemans Bay should be highlighted along the waterfront. - The Eurobodalla heritage studies (available on Council's website) are good starting points for understanding the built heritage of the place. - Consideration should be given to fleshing out the 'big ideas' that the community want visitors to take away with them through the preparation of a Thematic Interpretation Strategy.

-Interpretation/sculptural story telling opportunities
+telling opportunities